-[7] The Complainant provided a 149 page disclosure document that was entered into the hearing as "Exhibit C1".
-In addition, the Complainant requested that all evidence and argument provided on this issue from File #72691 be brought forward to this hearing.
-The Complainant, along with Exhibit C1 and Exhibit C1 from File #72691, provided the following evidence and argument with respect to this issue:
+[7] The Complainant provided a 153 page disclosure document that was entered into the hearing as "Exhibit C1".
+The Complainant, along with Exhibit C1, provided the following evidence and argument with respect to this issue:

 [8] An April 1, 2013 tenant roll of the subject property analyzing lease rates for the office spaces.
-The summary of the tenant roll indicated a range of lease rates from \$10.50 per sf to \$31.00 per sf, with a weighted average lease rate of \$16.12 per sf, an average lease rate of \$18.30 per sf and a median lease rate of \$15.50 per sf.
+The summary of the tenant roll indicated a range of lease rates from \$12.00 per sf to \$36.00 per sf, with a weighted average lease rate of \$16.41 per sf, an average lease rate of \$18.67 per sf and a median lease rate of \$15.00 per sf.

 [9] A chart analyzing lease rates of B class buildings in the DT2 economic zone.
 The chart compared 17 properties, 354,178 sf of office space and 63 leases of comparable buildings including the subject, with lease start dates ranging from July 1, 2011 to June 30, 2012.
 It was indicated that the chart was the same chart used by the Respondent in its analysis but with a significant difference.
 The analysis excluded two leases in the "Energy Resources" building.
 As support for the lease exclusions, the Complainant provided 12 pages of development and building permits that concerned the Energy Resources building in the prior year.
 Specifically, the Complainant focused on building permits affecting space that had been vacated by a long standing tenant where significant demolition and retrofitting took place.
 The Complainant argued and provided evidence that the building permit values exceeded \$13,000,000 and significantly altered and upgraded the space.
 That space was no longer comparable to typical office space leased in B class buildings.
-Moreover, the size of the space re-leased after completion of the retrofit work, was of a sign cant size (over 100,000 sf divided into 2 leases), atypical of sizes leased in B class properties.
+Moreover, the size of the space re-leased after completion of the retrofit work, was of a significant size (over 100,000 sf divided into 2 leases), atypical of sizes leased in B class properties.
 A summary of the lease rate analysis indicated a range of lease rates from \$9.00 per sf to \$37.00 per sf, with a weighted average lease rate of \$15.87 per sf, an average lease rate of \$16.58 per sf and a median lease rate of \$16.00 per sf.